-Students intending to teach mathematics at the secondary school level are required to complete the Bachelor of Science Degree program in Mathematics along with the General Studies Requirements and the Professional Sequence as specified in this Catalog under Secondary Education.
+Students intending to teach mathematics at the secondary school level are required to complete the Bachelor of Science degree program in Mathematics along with the general studies requirements and the professional sequence as specified in this catalog under Secondary Education.
+Overall GPA of 2.75 and major GPA of 3.0 required for admittance into Teacher Education, graduation, and Missouri Certification.